-In Australia, the straight-ear variety is recognized as a separate breed, and know as the 'Scottish Shorthair'.
+Meanwhile in Australia, the straight-ear variety is recognized as a separate breed, and know as the 'Scottish Shorthair'.

-It's believed that the first Scottish Fold was a white cat called Susie, who lived on a farm near Coupar Angus in the Tayside area of Scotland in the 1960's.
+The first Scottish Fold was a white cat called Susie, who lived on a farm near Coupar Angus in the Tayside area of Scotland in the 1960's.

 Susie had the 'folded ears' that are so distinctive and well-recognized in the breed today, but were unique at that time.